You must complete your program of study no later than the published maximum time to complete, for that program.

 2 x 2 years plus 2 years = 6 years

-Following the release of results at the end of Semester, you will receive an email to your student email account requesting you to meet with an academic advisor, if you fall into one of the following categories:
+Following the release of results at the end of semester/term, you will receive an email to your student email account requesting you to meet with an academic advisor, if you fall into one of the following categories:

 - You are 50% of the way through the maximum time to complete, but have yet to complete 50% of the requirements of your program;